Strippit FC1000/3 Machine

 So we decided to reduce A.C.
 Voltage to Just the Servo Transformer.

-We Mounted the 2 small Buck-Transformers, as shown, on the Back of Servo Cabinet.
+We Mounted 2 small Buck-Transformers, as shown, on the Back of Servo Cabinet.

 We used 2 Acme Electric Co.
 Catalog #T-1-81065